morales-francisco/Python-Projects/Income_Predictor/README.md

 The data source is [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Adult).

 ## Objective ##
-The objective of this project is to predict whether income exceeds $50K/yr based on census data.
+This project's goal is to predict, using census data, whether annual income exceeds $50,000.

 ## Conclusions ##

-- In order to achieve the goal, a series of models were used: Logistic Regression, KNN, Naive Bayes.
-When analyzing the target variable, I observed that the classes were unbalanced, so the most appropriate metric to compare the models would be the ROC curve and its AUC value.
-In the three cases I proposed a GridSearch + Cross Validation strategy, in order to find the best hyperparameters for each model.
-After training the models, I can say that the model with the best performance was KNN, however, as we already know, it has a higher computational cost.
+- Some models were applied, including Logistic Regression, KNN, and Naive Bayes, to reach the objective.
+The ROC curve and its AUC value would be the best way to compare the models since I discovered that the classes were unbalanced when I explored the target variable.
+I suggested a GridSearch + Cross Validation approach in each of the three situations to find the ideal hyperparameters for each model.
+I can say that after the models were trained, the KNN model performed the best, but as we are all aware, it has a higher computational expense.

-- In addition to the classification model, a cluster analysis was performed to see if there are homogeneous groups of people.
-Kmeans, Hierarchical Clustering and DBSCAN models were tested.
-It was concluded that there is a number of clusters other than 2 that best describes the structure of the data and that is with cluster number = 4, this is seen in both hierarchical clustering and k-means.
-However, the best results are seen in k-means, since it defines the x and y boundaries that make the most sense for the observed variables.
-The clustering performed by DBSCAN is not optimal for the structure of the data.
-This is because the areas of the graph have different densities, being more densely populated at the extremes.
+- To determine whether there are any homogeneous groups of people, a cluster analysis was done in addition to the classification model.
+The models Kmeans, Hierarchical Clustering, and DBSCAN were probed.
+The option that best captures the structure of the data, as demonstrated by both hierarchical clustering and k-means, was determined to be four and two clusters.
+Though k-means defines the x and y boundaries that make the most sense for the observed variables, it produces the best results.
+DBSCAN's clustering is not the best option given the way the data are organized.
+This is due to the graph's different densities, with the extremes having higher population densities.